HariKishorePec/local-upload-server/README.md

 2. Obtain the IPv4 address of the destination machine. (use commands `ipconfig` for windows or `ipconfig getifaddr en0` for mac)
 3. On the source PC, open a web browser and navigate to `http://<IPv4_address>:<port>` (e.g. `192.168.1.5:8000`).
 4. Verify uploaded files on destination PC.
 Yay!

+## Disclaimer

+This software is provided for educational and personal use only.
+Use it at your own discretion.
+The author is not responsible for any misuse.
+All responsibility for the use of this software lies solely with the user.

 ---